bruzp/laravel-livewire/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is created to learn and practice livewire, understand why it is created, and explore the power of LIVEWIRE!
+This project is created to learn and practice livewire; understand why it is created; and explore the power of LIVEWIRE!

 This project consist of Livewire table with sorting, search, perPage, and bulk delete functionalities.
 It is also integrated with Spatie Laravel permissions and Nprogress.